-Bonus: The Reuben H. Fleet Science Center IMAX cinema screens one free IMAX film per day!
-After your hands-on learning experience, let your imagination run wild as you relax in the world’s largest IMAX Dome and catch a science-themed flick!
+Bonus: The Heikoff Giant Dome Theater in the Reuben H. Fleet Science Center screens multiple IMAX films throughout the day.
+Your admission pass includes a screening for a film!
+After your hands-on learning experience, let your imagination run wild as you relax in the world’s largest IMAX Dome Theater and catch a science-themed flick!

 Daily, 10:00 am - 5:00 pm or later.